alanxu/my-alg/algorithms/linked_list.md

         # merge two sorted linked lists [Problem 21]
         # merge 1->2->3->4 and 6->5->4 into 1->6->2->5->3->4
+        # The 3->4 in first list will retained no matter odd or even
+        # number of nodes
         first, second = head, prev
         while second.next:
             first.next, first = second, first.next